Cowboy Campfire Songs came to life after a kind visitor to this site

 A Warner scout heard him singing the Sons' theme, Tumbling Tumbleweeds, and set about signing him up for a western movie, "Under Western Skies."
 Deciding that "Len Slye" was not quite marquee material, the movie moguls went into a huddle and came up with a name better adapted to display in lights.

-You May of heard of it...
+You may of heard the name...

 In 1937, Leonard Slye took the name Roy Rogers and was forced by his new employers, Republic Pictures, to leave the group.